Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 • Leadership and extracurriculars: Evidence of community involvement boosts chances.

-• Financial need: Assessed for need-based university of birmingham scholarships and bursaries.
+• Financial need: Assessed for need-based University of Birmingham scholarships and bursaries.

 • Country and diversity: Preference for underrepresented regions in international scholarships.

-• Interview performance: Some require virtual discussions.
+• Interview performance: Some scholarships require virtual discussions.

 • References: Strong endorsements from academics or professionals.

-Fields of Study
+Fields of Study Eligible for Birmingham University Scholarships

-Tips for a Strong Application
+Tips for a Strong Scholarship Application

 Conclusion